Sexual Harassment Lawyer in Sacramento

 California offers extensive laws requiring employers to ensure their employees have a work environment free from harassment.
 Sexual harassment covers a wide variety of inappropriate behavior.
 Examples include unwanted sexual attention, offering favorable treatment in exchange for sex, and sex-related teasing.
 These actions change the work environment to that of a hostile work environment.

 Sexual harassment is a terrible thing to go through, and you deserve justice.
-Our Sacramento sexual harassment attorneys can provide answers to all of your questions about your case.
+Our Sacramento sexual harassment attorneys can provide answers to all of your questions about your employment law case.
 We can help you take the necessary steps to get justice.
 We can evaluate your claims, help you understand your options, and guide you through the right legal procedures.

 If you are experiencing sexual harassment in your workplace, you do not have to go through this alone.
 Reach out to our law firm in Sacramento, CA at (916) 262-7006 for a free case consultation.